-Interview students and ask them to explain their PCDPs and describe their career goals.
-Is the PCDP a working tool that is reviewed and updated on a regular basis to incorporate changes and improve their overall plan?
+- ➤ Interview students and ask them to explain their long-term and short-term goals for career, academics and social/behavioral goals.
+Is the goal section of the ESP reviewed and updated on a regular basis to incorporate changes?
 Do students understand their short- and long-term goals?
 Where are they now?
-What are they doing that will help them achieve their shortterm goals?
+What are they doing that will help them achieve their short-term goals?
 How will these short-term goals move them toward their long-term goals and career aspirations?
-Do they understand how to plan for their long-term training?

-- Ask CPP staff how they assist in developing PCDPs.
-Are they involved early in the process or just before student transition? - ➤ Review student schedules.
-Do they reflect individualized PCDPs?
+Do they understand how to plan for their long-term training? - Ask CPP staff how they assist in developing s.
+Are they involved early in the process or just before student transition? - Review student schedules.
+Do they reflect individualized ESPs?

-0 1 2 3 4 5 6 7 8 9

-Unsatis sfactory Marg ginal Satisf actory Very Good Excep tional
+0 1 2 3 4 5 6 7 8 9 Unsa tisfactory Mar ginal Satisf actory Very Good Excep otional

 Rationale for Rating:

 Q3.
-Students can explain how Job Corps services will assist them with the attainment of their career goals.
+Students can explain how Job Corps services will assist them with the attainment of their career, academic and social/behavioral goals.